-The Italian Parliament is currently examining a bill that seeks to reform Italian employment law, a first draft of which was approved by the Italian Senate on 9 October 2014.
-The bill delegates, to the Government, the adoption (within six months) of legislative decrees on the following topics:
+On 3 December 2014, the Italian Parliament approved a law that seeks to reform Italian employment law.
+The law delegates, to the Government, the adoption (within six months) of legislative decrees on the topics listed below:

 Social shock absorbers, in particular, ruling out any protection being provided by the State in the event of the closure of a business and extending the unemployment allowance to some specific self-employment contracts.

 The simplification of the procedures for initiating and managing employment contracts.

 The organisation of the current different types of employment contracts, according to the following main directives:

 for new hires, a permanent employment contract with increased protections, according to the length of service;